UT Physicians Programs/Services

 By answering a few simple questions and uploading your photo(s), a board-certified vascular specialist will review and make an evaluation of your venous concerns such as varicose veins, venous deficiency, DVT, etc. If a formal vein consultation is recommended, you will be contacted and given the information necessary to make an informed decision about which treatment option, if any, is right for you.

 We can all benefit from organic gardening.
 It is widely recognized that regular contact with plants, animals, and the natural environment can improve our physical health and mental well-being.
 Such activities can relieve the symptoms of serious illnesses, prevent the development of some conditions, and introduce people to a way of life that can help them to improve their well-being in the longer term.
-Classes are held at UT Physicians Multispecialty – International District.
-Please call 713-486-5900 to confirm class availability.
+Due to COVID-19, we have moved our classes online.
+View classes from the comfort of your home.

 The UT Physicians Comprehensive Sickle Cell Center invites patients, caregivers and family members to a monthly no-cost support group.
 The group meets on the second Tuesday of each month from 12:00 pm-1:00 pm, and the following Thursday from 5:30 pm-6:30 pm.
 The group provides emotional support to individuals with sickle cell disease and sickle cell trait, along with those who participate in their care.
 To register, you can call 713-486-5660, select option 1.